 "Listen. can you hear it!
 The sound is beginning to build in my heart.
-It is rhythmic, powerful, it comes from the depths of my soul as I cry for a vision.
-I close my eyes, and see stately guardians all around me (trees), Huge red cedars, they bend toward me as they, too, listen to the heartbeat coming from the centre of Mother Earth.
-The rhythm is swirling on the wings of the four great winds who reside there.
+It is rhythmic, powerful, it comes from my soul's depths as I cry for a vision.
+I close my eyes, and see stately guardians all around me, they are huge red cedars, they bend toward me as they, too, listen to the heartbeat coming from the centre of Mother Earth.
+The rhythm is swirling on the wings of the four great winds who were birthed there.
 Their breath encircles the trunks of the guardians and dance upwards to embrace the leaves and the fruit.

-My drum beats a powerful rhythm.....I listen, and feel it surround me.
-I can hear the hum at the end of the beat, a split second before the next beat is heard, and I know it is my Ancestors keeping time with me and Mother Earth.
-My Ancestors awaken and drift toward the sound.
-I continue to drum, the four-leggeds, swimmers, flyers and crawlers hear my song of peace and welcome.
-They too, come to join the dance.
-The sound builds, it is the power of magical connections to the supernatural world.
-I am connected to all that is in form.
+My big drum beats a powerful rhythm.....I listen, and feel it surround me.
+I can hear the hum at the end of the beat, a split second before the next beat is heard, and I know it is my Ancestors keeping time with me and Mother Earth as they drift toward the sound.
+I continue to drum, and know that all of nature hears my song of peace and welcome.
+The sound builds, as connections are made to the supernatural world and I am connected to all that is in form.

 THE MAGIC OF "THUNDER WOLF" DRUMMING CIRCLES

+Since the beginning of civilization, Drums have been one of the main universal signals for calling people together.
+The drums are humanity's common pulse.
 In other words, Drums do not know about race, racism, jealousy, hate, resentment, greed, language, genders, gender choice, human diversity.
-None of that matters, what matters is inclusivity and the sound of one heart beating.
+None of that matters, what matters is the sound of one heart beating.

-It is a proven fact that drumming circles in businesses improves productivity and teamwork while reducing absenteeism.
+It is a proven fact that drumming circles improve productivity and teamwork while reducing absenteeism.
 Drumming dramatically reduces stress through a synchronicity of group 'right' action.
 Disputes are healed, reconnections are made.
 Do it, it works!

 People from many different backgrounds come together in my drumming circles to create cultural and personal connections through the sheer joy of drumming.
 Drumming circles are a time for everyone to get together and just be.

-Hear Medicine Wheel teachings; your power animals, spirit guides and Ancestors come because they love a good drumming circle!
+Messages from the Medicine Wheel; your power animals, spirit guides and Ancestors come because they love a good drumming circle!
 The drums guide you in the direction of connection to those things that really matter.
-Drums take you to the centre of the earth, where you spread your arms and feel the strength of the four great winds that had their origins there; where your once again connect with which is greater than yourself.
+Drums take you to the centre of the earth, where you spread your arms and feel the strength of the four great winds that had their origins there; where your once again connect with that which is greater than yourself.